92green/dataparcels/packages/dataparcels-docs/src/pages/getting-started.md

 ### What's better about it?

-* It's now using the `PureParcel` React component to make sure that inputs are only re-rendered if their values have changed.
+* It's now using the `ParcelBoundary` React component to make sure that inputs are only re-rendered if their values have changed.
 This isn't *required*, but it is **very** recommended.
 Without this, all inputs will re-render any time any data changes.
 * `.spreadDOM()` is used to provide the `value` and `onChangeDOM` props to the `input` elements more easily.

 ## Docs

-For more info see the documentation for <Link to="/api/Parcel">Parcel</Link>, <Link to="/api/ParcelHoc">ParcelHoc</Link> and <Link to="/api/PureParcel">PureParcel</Link>.
+For more info see the documentation for <Link to="/api/Parcel">Parcel</Link>, <Link to="/api/ParcelHoc">ParcelHoc</Link> and <Link to="/api/ParcelBoundary">ParcelBoundary</Link>.

 ## More examples